 Below, we will give you some options depending on what you want to see and do while you’re here.
 From undertaking breathtaking coastal drives to checking out the historic city centres, we will have the perfect Italy road trip for you.

 Discover the beautiful cities – for history, food, culture, and more

 If you want to discover the beautiful cities of Italy for yourself, then there is no better place to start than Naples.
 Known as one of the country’s major foodie cities, you can enjoy the very best Italian cuisine here.

 After a couple of days, head north to the capital city of Rome.
 One of the most historic city centres in the world, you’ll be spoilt for choice when it comes to historic sites to explore, including the Colosseum, a fantastic UNESCO World Heritage Site.

 Next, continue north to Florence.
-Perhaps one of the most beautiful cities in the world, this is the perfect place to spend a relaxed few days before heading northeast to Venice.
+Perhaps one of the most beautiful cities in the world, this is the perfect place to spend a relaxed few days, using the ultimate 2-day itinerary guide before heading northeast to Venice.

 From Venice, continue your Italy road trip to the famous city of Verona.
 Here, you can take in the beautiful landscapes on your drive, making for the perfect road trip experience.

 Finally, conclude your adventure in one of Italy’s most bustling city centres, Milan.
 A centre of fashion and business in Northern Italy, Milan is the perfect place to end your journey around Italy’s beautiful cities.